ISS Executive Director

 • Leadership excellence: Proven ability to lead and inspire diverse teams, demonstrating integrity, accountability, empathy, resilience, vision and positivity

-• Analytical thinking and problem solving: Ability to visualise, articulate and solve complex problems through logical analysis and evidence-based decision making
+• Analytical thinking and problem solving: Ability to articulate and solve complex problems through logical analysis and evidence-based decision making

 • Initiative and innovation: Ability to take action to influence events, generate ideas for improvement and drive innovation